Navajo Code Talker Samuel Sandoval dies; only three remain from group

 FLAGSTAFF, Ariz.
 (AP) — One of the last remaining Navajo Code Talkers has died.

-Samuel Sandoval’s wife, Malula, says he died late Friday at a hospital in Shiprock, New Mexico.
+Samuel Sandoval’s wife, Malula, said he died late Friday at a hospital in Shiprock, New Mexico.
 He was 98.

 Hundreds of Navajos were recruited from the vast Navajo Nation to serve as Code Talkers during World War II.
 Sandoval’s death leaves three still alive today.